Gabrielle d'Estrées: Royal mistress

 In November 1590, King Henry IV of France fell in love with Gabrielle d'Estrées.
 She became one of his many mistresses in the middle of his bitter struggle with the Catholic League.
 Although he was married to Margaret of Valois, Henry and Gabrielle were openly affectionate with each other in public.
 Her father, anxious to save his daughter from so perilous an entanglement, married her to Nicholas d'Amerval, seigneur de Liancourt, though the union proved unhappy, and was annulled by 1595.

 Fiercely loyal, Gabrielle accompanied Henry during his campaigns.
 Even when heavily pregnant, she insisted on living inside his tent near the battlefield, making sure his clothing was clean and that he ate well after a battle, handling the day-to-day correspondence while he fought.
 As she was intelligent and practical, Henry confided his secrets to her and followed her advice.
 When the two were apart, Henry frequently wrote her letters while on his sojourn trips at war camps.

 Born a Catholic, Gabrielle knew that the best way to conclude the religious wars was for Henry himself to become a Catholic.
+Her argument was that the League's strongholds in Paris and Rouen would support him once he renounced Protestantism, and that the citizens could also be persuaded to side with him against the League, if they were made to see that it was a pawn of foreign powers.
 Recognizing the wisdom in her argument, on 25 July 1593, Henry supposedly declared that "Paris is well worth a Mass" when he permanently renounced Protestantism.
 This enabled him to be crowned King of France on 27 February 1594.
 Henry also arranged for Gabrielle's marriage to Liancourt to be annulled the same year.